 You could also dismantle the Thermomix and put it in the dishwasher.
 I never do that as I don’t have one, but everything plastic goes in the top as well as the blades and the large bowl going on the bottom tray.

 **SELF CLEAN – Fill the thermomix with about 1 litre of water immediately after you have removed the food from the mixing bowl.
-For the TM5 Press the turbo icon and then turn the dial at 1 second and repeat 3 times, or Hold down the Turbo button for 1 second x 3 in the TM31
+For the TM5 and TM6 Press the turbo icon and then turn the dial at 1 second and repeat 3 times, or TM 31 Hold down the Turbo button for 1 second x 3 in the TM31

-I like a good vinegar bicarbonate of soda and water wash, especially before I’m making yogurt or a meringue.
-I do the above self clean with vinegar and bi-carb and then pull everything apart and clean under the blade with my little brush, using vinegar and water.
+I like a good vinegar or bicarbonate of soda (don’t put the tow together as its a bit harsh) and water wash, especially before I’m making yogurt or a meringue.
+I do the above self clean with vinegar and then pull everything apart and clean under the blade with my little brush, using vinegar and water.

 The Mixing Bowl is high quality stainless steel so you can use a good quality scrubber on the Thermomix and it will not damage the bowl.
 My choice is a Norwex Sprisponge and their Cleaning Paste for any stubborn stains, which doesn’t happen very often.
 Maybe when I am converting recipes and cook something for too long or too hot!

-KIDSPOT shows you how they use a few step to clean their Thermomix.
+KIDSPOT shows you how they use a few steps to clean their Thermomix.

 ThermoFun’s Favourite way of cleaning the Thermomix bowl is to do a Lemon wash find it here at Thermofun’s Lemon Wash